June-Tree/June-Tree/README.md

   #### Currently…

   - Working on some personal projects
-  - Learning the Godot game engine
+  - Familiarising myself with the Godot game engine
   - Looking to collaborate on 3D and game dev projects
   </div>